Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission pertains to educational policy, and adheres to the focus and scope of the journal.
+• The submission addresses educational policy and adheres to the focus and scope of the journal.

 • The submission has a title, a set of 3-5 keywords, an abstract of no more than 200 words, and total text of no more than 10,000 words (2,000 words if a commentary).
-This word count does not include references (maximum of 50), or text written into tables, figures, or other graphic displays (no more than 5).
+This word count does not include references (maximum of 50), or text written into tables, figures, or other graphic displays.

 • The text is submitted in a single file, formatted with 1" margins (2.54 cm) on all sides, flush left, in Microsoft Word or RTF format (including tables, figures, or other graphic displays).

-• The main text is double-spaced, written in 12-point (preferably Garamond) font, contains no numbered or bulleted paragraphs, and adheres to the guidelines of 7th Edition of the Publication Manual of the American Psychological Association (APA), unless otherwise specified.
+• The main text is double-spaced, written in 12-point (preferably Garamond) font, contains no numbered or bulleted paragraphs, and is formatted according to the guidelines of 7th Edition of the Publication Manual of the American Psychological Association (APA), unless otherwise specified.
+The first line of each new paragraph should be indented by one-half inch or 1.27 cm.
+Do not add additional spaces between paragraphs.
+All titles in citations should be sentence-case, not title case.
+Manuscripts that do not follow these guidelines will be sent back to the corresponding author(s) for reformatting before they are editorially reviewed.

-• The prose is written in readable, professional English, Spanish, or Portuguese (chosen usage must be consistent), and has been appropriately proofread for grammar (e.g., active voice, limited personification) and conventions (e.g., spelling, punctuation, capitalization, paragraphing).
-Non-native speakers of English submitting manuscripts in English are strongly encouraged to use a copyediting service prior to submission.
+• The prose is written in readable, professional English, Spanish, or Portuguese, and has been proofread for grammar (e.g., active voice, limited personification) and conventions (e.g., spelling, punctuation, capitalization, paragraphing).
+We encourage non-native speakers of English who are submitting manuscripts in English to use a copyediting service prior to submission.

 • The submission is fully anonymized, with Author names and all identifying information removed.
 If Author(s) are cited, only “Authors(s)” and Year are to be used in the text and references.
 Acknowledgements and information embedded in the automatic functions of word processing programs (e.g., Author(s)’ names in file “properties”) must be removed, and the file should not contain any comments or tracked changes.
 Read more about requirements for anonymization at https://epaa.asu.edu/index.php/epaa/Anonymization